Garvit-Singh07/Sales-Trend-Analysis/README.md

 Insight: Future demand expected to rise gradually in festive seasons.

+8. Screenshot/Demo
+   Show what the dashboard looks like - https://github.com/Garvit-Singh07/Sales-Trend-Analysis/blob/main/Screenshot%202025-09-04%20221212.png

-You can view the interactive Power Bi Dashboard here - https://shorturl.at/GYPuV
+9. You can view the interactive Power Bi Dashboard here - https://shorturl.at/GYPuV